Rev. John Bambrick and Rome, 2019

 Wool, coyote lure, onion skin and acid dye, steel, wood.
 80" x 36" x 72".

 Rev. John Bambrick began his career as an activist at 15 when he ousted serial predator Fr.
 Anthony Joseph Eremito in 1986.
 Since then Rev. Bambrick has worked within the church to seek removal of priests accused of sexual assault.
 Fr.
-Joseph never faced prosecution for his multiple sexual crimes against Bambrick or other children and worked for the church until 2002.
-Rev. Bambrick testifies for many victims within the church and continues to work as an activist.
+Joseph never faced prosecution for his multiple sexual crimes against Bambrick and other children, continuing to work for the church until 2002.
+Rev. Bambrick testifies for many victims within the Catholic church and continues to work today as an activist.

 The figure of Bambrick is rendered with iconic gold wool to represent those who work for justice from within religious organizations.
 I have depicted Rome as a humiliating, prophylactic-shaped tube sprouting gross phallic noses because it is an obscene parody of the purpose of clergy.